rust-lang/book/nostarch/chapter11.md

 </figure>

-Try on your own to see what happens when a `should_panic` test panics but doesn't match the expected message: cause a `panic!` that happens for a different reason in this test, or change the expected panic message to something that doesn't match the character boundary panic message.
+Try on your own to see what happens when a `should_panic` test panics but doesn’t match the expected message: cause a `panic!` that happens for a different reason in this test, or change the expected panic message to something that doesn’t match the character boundary panic message.

 ## Running tests